 We love to read about the habits, rituals, and routines of successful people.
-But only a few of us implement changes in our lives.
+But only a few of us implement those morning or daily routines in our lives.

 We all know we should eat healthily, move often, stay focused during work, set prioritize but not all of us do the things that we know we should be doing.